The practice of how to engage stakeholders around a common purpose

 - I would consider if I facilitate this or bring in a professional facilitator.

 - Everyone sits in a circle.
-This is a powerful technique to diffuse power strtategies, and will allow people to have equal participation.
+This is a powerful technique to diffuse power strategies, and will allow people to have equal participation.
 Your role as facilitator is to allow everyone to have their say, and no-one allowed to dominate the discussion.

 - Go through the pre-prepared customer journey FROM THE PERSPECTIVE OF THE CUSTOMER.
 Demonstrate where in the workflow, are the barriers to this flow working well.
 Emphasise that these barriers are the causes by the system design and not the people in the work.